2004–05 FC Basel season: Third qualifying round

+Internazionale (11 August 2004)

 The first leg was played in St. Jakob-Park and was arbitrated by English referee Graham Poll.
 Pushed on by the sold-out 30,000 spectator crowd the Swiss champions Basel took the early initiative and it was their Argentinian attacking duo Christian Giménez and Julio Hernán Rossi dictating the flow of the game from the very beginning.
 Inter defended well in the early stage and after they had withstood the early storm, they started to get their game together, stringing their passes together and it was the away side who made the first strike.
 In the 19th minute, Adriano powered past two Basel defenders and placed his shot low beyond the onrushing goalkeeper Pascal Zuberbühler.
 Basel were not shocked by this early strike against them, and countered this just six minutes later.
 Mario Cantaluppi surprised the Inter defence by lobbing a free-kick high to the near post, here it was controlled by Rossi who then, with a smart overhead kick, played it into the danger area.
 Benjamin Huggel was ready and headed in from close range.
 Inter reacted immediately, but Dejan Stanković's powerful long-range shot rebounded off the post.
 Then the game opened and Basel could have scored again as Huggel's right-footed volley from about 12 yards narrowly flashed wide.
 However, it was Inter who had the best opportunity before the break.
 Again, it was Adriano rushing towards goal, Zuberbühler rushed out against him but could only parry the ball straight into the path of Zé Maria, but his shot from close range hit the bar.
 Basel started into the second period as they had started in the first, pushing forwards with tempo.
 Francesco Toldo made to good saves, first parrying a long-range lob from Matías Delgado and then a hard hit shot from Rossi.
 The Italian championship had not yet started and the Swiss season had already been going for a month, therefore the Inter players were tired towards the end, however Basel failed to take advantage of this, Huggel coming closest in the 78th minute as he hit a low drive from the edge of the penalty area, but the visitors were saved by the post.
 The game ended with a 1–1 draw.